Noooze/hello-world/README.md

 # hello-world
-hello
 Hello.
-My name is Nooze.
-I hate tomatoes.
+My name is Nooze and I hate tomatoes.